 - Electro Physical Agents (30 credits)

 N.B.
-Confident handling of horses is required but this programme does not assess or require riding skills.
+Confident handling of horses is essential but this programme does not assess or require riding skills.

-A recommended reading list will be provided to successful applicants; purchase of key texts is required.
+A recommended reading list will be provided to successful applicants; the purchase of key texts is required.

 Is an interview required?
 Yes